aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/ods/save-ods-file-in-odf-1-1-and-1-2-specifications/_index.md

 ---
 title: Save ODS File in ODF 1.1 and 1.2 Specifications
 linktitle: Save as ODF 1.1 and 1.2
 description: Convert Excel to ODF 1.1 and 1.2 Specifications with Aspose.Cells.
 type: docs
 weight: 230
 url: /python-net/save-ods-file-in-odf-1-1-and-1-2-specifications/
 description: How to Save ODS File in ODF 1.1 and 1.2 Specifications with Aspose.Cells for Python via .NET API.
-keywords: Python  Save ODS File in ODF 1.1 and 1.2 Specifications,  Save ODS File in ODF 1.1 and 1.2 Specifications Pyton via NET.
+keywords: Python Save ODS File in ODF 1.1 and 1.2 Specifications, Save ODS File in ODF 1.1 and 1.2 Specifications Python via .NET.
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---